Balod district

-Balod district of Chhattisgarh state has its headquarters at Balod.
+Balod district is a district within the state of Chhattisgarh.
+Its headquarters are in Balod.

-It has District & Sessions Court which was inaugurated on 2 October 2013 by Hon'ble Shri Justice Sunil Kumar Sinha: Judge, Chhattisgarh High Court.
-Shri Deepak Kumar Tiwari is joined as first District & Sessions Judge at Balod.
+It has a District & Sessions Court which was inaugurated on 2 October 2013 by Justice Sunil Kumar Sinha.
+Deepak Kumar Tiwari joined as the first District & Sessions Judge at Balod.

 Administration

-In Balod First collector Mr. Amrit Khalko & First A.S.P. is Mr. D.L.
+In Balod, the First Collector is Amrit Khalko, and the First A.S.P. is D.L.
 Manhar.

+Divisions

+There's 7 tehsil's in District.